alexfish/stylize/README.md

 ## Why does NSAttributedString need a wrapper?

-Styling strings with NSAttributedString requires a lot of painful and ugly boiler plate code, for example changing the color of a subsstring and underlining it requires:
+Styling strings with NSAttributedString requires a lot of painful and ugly boiler plate code, for example changing the color of a substring and underlining it requires:

 ```swift
 let string = NSMutableAttributedString(string: "Hello")